Suraj-09/SmartWalkingCane/README.md

 The LTE/GPS module is responsible for the following:
 - Obtains GPS location data
-- Handles communication with a python server:
+- Handles communication with a Python server:
   - Send GPS coordinates to the server
   - Receive requests to ping the cane